Capturing Images for Photogrammetry Using a Single Camera

 Important: When using a single camera for photogrammetry, the camera must be moved for each image in a pair, not just rotated.

 The exact distance from the subject that you take your photos, or how far you move your camera between stereo pairs, largely depends on your situation.
-However, as a general guide, you should consider moving the camera 1/30th of the distance between you and the pit wall or rock face.
-For example, if you are 5 m away, move the camera 10 cm to the side between taking the first and second image of the pair.
-If you are 30 m away, move the camera 1 m.
+As a general guide, you should consider moving the camera 1/30th of the distance between you and the pit wall or rock face.
+For example, if you are 5 metres away, move the camera 10 cm to the side between taking the first and second image of the pair.
+If you are 30 metres away, move the camera 100 cm (1 metre).

-The pit wall or rock face you are photographing also needs marked control points for georeferencing, so that Sirovision and PixPro are able match the locations in the image pairs correctly.
-The image below shows an example of how control points could be set up for georeferencing on the rock face.
+The pit wall or rock face you are photographing also needs marked control points for georeferencing, so that Sirovision and PixPro can correctly match the locations in the image pairs.
+The diagram below shows an example of how control points could be set up on the rock face for georeferencing.
 All three points are captured by both images and the points are not set out in a linear pattern.
 The points should also be spaced far apart.